easy30/easy-sync/README.md

 - kafka versions
   kafka client can use 0.9.0.1,0.10.1.0,0.11.0.1 three versions.
 Hight version kafka servers normally support low version clients.
 So you kafka server must >= 0.9.0.1
-- where does config store in?
+- where does task config store in?
-  By default, config info stores in H2 database in user home such as C:\Users\xxx\easy_sync.
+  By default, task config stores in H2 database in user home such as C:\Users\xxx\easy_sync.
-  You can create application.properties at the same directory as easy-sync.jar to change it.
+  You can create application.properties in the same directory easy-sync.jar is in to change it.
   Mysql or h2 database is supported.
    ```
   task.datasource.driverClassName=org.h2.Driver